 On 20 December 1996, the UEMOA adopted regional accounting standards known as Le Système Comptable Ouest Africain (West African Accounting system, or SYSCOA), effective 1 January 1998.
-SYSCOA is based on the French Plan Comptable.
-It applies to all companies in the UEMOA jurisdictions.
-However, for the consolidated financial statements of listed companies and companies seeking financing in a public capital market, the IFRS requirement in the new OHADA system applies starting 1 January 2019.
+SYSCOA is based on the French Plan Comptable and was compliant with the OHADA accounting framework as at December 2013.
+It applies to all companies in the UEMOA jurisdictions unless financial market players, banking companies, insurance companies and social security institutions.